-“When Sam Kuteesa was at the UN, I tasked him with fundraising for this cause.
+“When Hon.
+Kuteesa was at the UN, I tasked him with fundraising for this cause.
 We want to remove people from the wetlands.
-He raised $22m.
+He raised US$22 ( about sh82b).
 Support us to relocate these people,” the President said, adding that the recent landslide in Bududa district has woken up the population there and now they are ready to move.

-The delegation included heads of missions of Austria Gunter Engelits, Hugo Verbist of Belgium, Stephanie Rivoal of France, William Carlos of Ireland, Domenico Fornara of Italy, Albrecht Conze of Germany, Peter West of the UK, Jacek Bazariski of Poland, Pavel Rezac of the Czech Republic, Henk Jan Bakker of the Netherlands, Per Lindgarde of Sweden and Majbrit Holm Jacobsen the Charge De Affairs of the Danish embassy.
+The delegation included Heads of Missions of Austria Gunter Engelits, Belgium Hugo Verbist, France Stephanie Rivoal, Ireland William Carlos, Italy Domenico Fornara, Germany Albrecht Conze, United Kingdom Peter West, Poland Jacek Bazariski, Czech Republic Pavel Rezac, Netherlands Henk Jan Bakker, Sweden Per Lindgarde and Majbrit Holm Jacobsen the Charge De Affairs of the Danish Embassy.

-Museveni and the ambassadors talked about regional issues such as security in South Sudan, Somalia and Democratic Republic of Congo, climate change, trade and investment climate among others.
+The President and the Ambassadors talked about regional issues such as security in South Sudan, Somalia and Democratic Republic of Congo, climate change, trade and investment climate among others.

-He called upon the ambassadors to encourage companies in their countries to invest in Uganda, citing the need to create employment for the youth.
-He assured them that he is working with Uganda Investment Authority to stop infighting for investor confidence.
+Museveni called upon the ambassadors to encourage their companies to invest in Uganda citing that there is need to create employment for the youth.
+He assured them that he is handling the issue of the Uganda Investment Authority to stop the infighting for investor confidence.

-The EU delegation commended Museveni and the government of Uganda for the commitment towards finding peace in the region to facilitate trade and development and hospitality towards refugees.
+The EU delegation commended Museveni and the Government of Uganda for the commitment towards finding peace in the region to facilitate trade and development and hospitality towards the refugees.

-The meeting was attended by the Prime Minister Dr Ruhakana Rugunda, foreign affairs minister Sam Kuteesa, finance minister Matia Kasaijja, Attorney General William Byaruhanga, security minister Elly Tumwiine and other senior government officials.
+The meeting was attended by the Prime Minister Dr Ruhakana Rugunda, Minister of Foreign Affairs Sam Kuteesa, Minister of Finance Matia Kasaijja, the Attorney General William Byaruhanga, Minister of Security Elly Tumwiine, National Resistance Movement (NRM) Secretary General Justice Kasule Lumumba and other senior government officials.